 A touch of blush is the perfect accent to a natural makeup look.
 It gives a youthful and healthy glow as well as adding dimension to your face.
-The best cheek colour is your natural flush which will effortlessly flatter your skin’s undertones.
-This could range from pale pink to apricot, deep rose or even mauve.
+The best cheek color is your natural flush which will effortlessly flatter your skin’s undertones.
+This could range from pale pink to apricot, deep rose, or even mauve.
 There are several different kinds of blush, but if you’ve set your foundation with powder, a blush with the same texture will blend over it without streaking or caking.
 Use a large, fluffy brush and start at the apple of your cheeks then blend up and out for the most natural finish.
-It’s important to keep the look subtle, though, so if you feel like the colour is too intense, go over it with the brush you used for your foundation to mute it back down.
+It’s important to keep the look subtle, though, so if you feel like the color is too intense, go over it with the brush you used for your foundation to mute it back down.

 6. Apply Eyeliner (Optional)

 You can go without eyeliner when applying natural makeup.
 Just curl your lashes or apply one light coating of mascara, and you’re good to go!
 If you have a bit more time, you can subtly enhance the shape of your eyes and make your lashes look thicker with eyeliner.
-Stick to simple brown or black rather than bolder colours, and only apply it to your upper lash line.
+Stick to simple brown or black rather than bolder colors, and only apply it to your upper lash line.
 Don’t bother with complicated techniques like a wing.
 Instead, use a soft pencil then delicately smudge and blend the product into the roots of your upper lashes.

 7. Moisturize Your Lips